matt-writes-code/investment-banking/src/md/financial-markets.md

 - Interest rate swaps: Two companies from two countries each need to take a loan in the other country.
 Banks however, charge high interest rates to foreign companies.
 The two companies can both take local loans and **swap** the interest rates with each other and enjoy local interest rates.

+**Credit linked note*** | A CLN is a security with an embeded credit default swap.
+Risks of the security are shifted from the buyer of the CLN to other investors for an on-going premium.

+**Credit default swap** | A CDS acts like an insurance for a financial instrument.
+If an investor is afraid that a loan he gave out  might default, he can buy a CDS to shift the risk to other parties.
+If the loan defaults and the investor fails to get his capital back, the CDS issuer repays the investor his losses.
+The party that takes on the risk will charge an on-going premium.

 ## Futures markets

 Futures contract obligates a buyer to buy or a seller to sell financial instrument on future date for a predetermined price.
 Parties enter futures contracts to hedge against market risks.
 A wheat farmer can enter a futures contract to sell wheat at a fixed price in case it falls in the future.
 A bakery on the other hand can enter a futures contract to buy wheat at a fixed price in case it rises in the future.